BenjaminSiskoo/nSide/README.txt

   Many bugs in different spots. higan's WonderSwan emulator is still new and full of bugs, all of which affect nSide's version of the emulator.
   *Card Captor Sakura has columns of corruption when characters speak.
-  *Meitantai Conan - Nishi no Meitantei Saidai no Kiki! will not start because it relies on correct prefetch emulation.
+  *Meitantai Conan - Nishi no Meitantei Saidai no Kiki!? will not start because it relies on correct prefetch emulation.

 ===========================